anushkag8630/Mobile-App-Signup-Flow/README.md

 A clean and modern **mobile app signup flow** designed with user experience in mind.
 This project showcases the UI/UX design process using **Figma** and an interactive prototype built with **Framer**.

+You can check the website here : https://apparent-value-904210.framer.app/

 ## ✨ Features

 - 📲 Minimal and intuitive mobile signup UI